SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     rate   : float
 ```

-A per second rate of a certain attribute.
+A per-second rate of a certain attribute.

 **type**
-The attribute.
+Attribute reference.

 **rate**
 Rate of attribute points.